01-edu/public/subjects/introduction/README.md

 #### 2- set

-Once the repository is created, use you code editor to write your first shell script called `hello.sh`
+Once the repository is created, use your code editor to write your first shell script called `hello.sh`

 When executed, this script must print `Hello choumi!`, where `choumi` is your username.